Tableau Data Source Connection

 A data source specific dialog box opens that allows you to complete the connection process.

 To connect to tableau data in another way you have to import from a workbook.
-A workbook have several worksheets, each of them can be attached to a different tableau multiple data sources.
+A workbook has several worksheets, each of them can be attached to a different tableau multiple data sources.
 To import a connection from a workbook click the Import from Workbook button at the bottom of the Select Saved Connection tab in the Connect to Data dialog box.

 Once the connection is set up the tableau data sources fields show on the left side of the workbook in the Data window.